stevenreyn/RegionViewer/README.md

 	    		       new String[]{"brother","the"},
 	    		       options);

-        System.out.printf("All done.
-Convert to SVG using GraphViz command \"dot -O -Tsvg simplest_strings.dot\".\n");
+To convert the resulting output dot file to SVG, use the GraphViz command `dot -O -Tsvg simplest_strings.dot`.
 Some other interesting examples are in SecondTest.java from the same directory.

 ## Changing Export Colors ##